skitsanos/foxx-builder/README.md

 #### netlify.toml example configuration

-In case if you are using Netlify, here is the example for you how to proxy your URL API calls to ArangoDB Microservices.
+In case you are using Netlify, here is an example of how to proxy your URL API calls to ArangoDB Microservices.

 ```toml
 [build]